ksandom/goShift/README.md

 # goShift

-A basic inline bit shifter for pseudo encryption.
+A basic inline bit shifter for very weak encryption.

 WARNING: This is not secure, and is easy to crack (entropy is very low).
 It's intended only as a proof of concept and an exercise for me to learn Go.